garybernhardt/python-mock-comparison/docs/comparison.rst

 <https://github.com/garybernhardt/python-mock-comparison>`_.
 Pull requests are
 appreciated.

-History of this document:

-* Originally created by the `Mox project <https://code.google.com/p/pymox/wiki/MoxComparison>`_
-* Extended for `flexmock and mock <http://has207.github.com/flexmock/compare.html>`_ by Herman Sheremetyev
-* Further edited for use in the `mock documentation <http://www.voidspace.org.uk/python/mock/compare.html>`_ by Michael Foord
-* Generalizd with doctests for all libraries by Gary Bernhardt

 .. note::

     Many examples tasks here were originally created by Mox, which is a mocking